liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### The `getURLView` method of AssetRenderer returns `String` instead of `PortletURL`
+### The getURLView Method of AssetRenderer returns String Instead of PortletURL
 - **Date:** 2016-Jan-08
 - **JIRA Ticket:** LPS-61853

 #### What changed?

-The AssetRenderer interface has changed and now the method `getURLView` returns `String` instead of `PortletURL`
+The `AssetRenderer` interface's `getURLView` method has changed and now returns `String` instead of `PortletURL`.

 #### Who is affected?

-All custom assets that implements AssetRenderer interface.
+This affects all custom assets that implement the `AssetRenderer` interface.

 #### How should I update my code?